imcf/hrm-omero/DEVELOPMENT.md

   - [ ] separate logfile for the connector
   - [x] adjust log verbosity through a parameter
   - [ ] adjust log verbosity through the configuration file
-- [ ] allow debug logging of the "omero import" call to be requested via an argument
+- [ ] allow debug logging of the "omero import" call
+  - [ ] requested through a command line argument
+  - [ ] through the configuration file
 - [ ] offer download of OME-TIFFs?

 [d1]: https://python-poetry.org/